Winter And Economic Pressures A Slippery Slope For Workers

 3. Be vigilant against cutting corners

-It's always tempting to bypass a safety harness because reaching over for that 'hammer' will take just a second, but disaster takes only an instant.
+It's always tempting to bypass a safety harness because quickly getting back on the roof for that 'hammer' will take just a second, but disaster only takes an instant.

-"If workers are unnecessarily rushed, they will bypass time-consuming activities like securing a safety harness or using eye protection before working with the grinder – especially if it's something small that will take just a second.
+"If workers are unnecessarily rushed, they will bypass time-consuming activities like securing a safety harness, or they will remove eye protection, before working with the grinder – especially if it's something small that will take just a second.
 But in those moments of short hurried activity is when tragedy strikes.

 "Take as much time as you need to follow safety protocols because you can't buy back a life," Braithwaite said.